Niagara Falls Public Library (New York): History

-In 1927, the Village of LaSalle became part of the Niagara Falls area bringing with it a library, post office, police office, and a jail.
+In 1927, the Village of LaSalle became part of the Niagara Falls area, bringing with it a library, post office, police office, and a jail.
 The library of LaSalle became a place of joint community where kids would read picture books and adults would meet in the main reading room.
-The library was directed and ran by Mrs. Alfreda Walker and after Mrs. Fred Campbell.
+The library was directed and run by Mrs. Alfreda Walker and after Mrs. Fred Campbell.
 Throughout the thirty years that LaSalle was a part of the Niagara Falls library branch, many other libraries were introduced on Niagara Street, 14th Street, and Pine Avenue.
-In the 1950s and 60s, bookmobiles were created and the one library to survive was the LaSalle branch.
+In the 1950s and 60s, bookmobiles were created, and the one library to survive was the LaSalle branch.
 The library expanded once the post office relocated in the 1950s.
-Thus the externalities that come with a library flourished like staff number, collection size, and in 2008 LaSalle became the sole branch of the Niagara Falls Library branch.
+Thus the externalities that come with a library flourished, like staff number, and collection size, and in 2008 LaSalle became the sole branch of the Niagara Falls Library branch.

-The Niagara Falls Public library offers online e-books, audiobooks, magazines, and videos.
-The library also online learning resources like tech tips, legal resources, and local attractions.
-Most importantly the Niagara Falls Public Library holds around 83,000 books.
+The Niagara Falls Public Library offers online e-books, audiobooks, magazines, and videos.
+The library also has online learning resources like tech tips, legal resources, and local attractions.
+Most importantly, the Niagara Falls Public Library holds around 83,000 books.

 In the 2005 budget of the Niagara Falls, The Niagara Falls Public Library was written to get about 2 million dollars to fund to stay open and provide the necessary expenses to allow the library to do what it needed to do for the community.
 Throughout the year, other amounts were placed to be given to the libraries to keep it open for the year and to be supported by Niagara Falls.
-The Niagara Falls Public library continued to be written in amounts due to them in further upcoming years.
+The Niagara Falls Public Library continued to be written off in amounts due to them in further upcoming years.